 Listed below are four of the best pet water fountains.
 Make sure you read each review closely, as the right option depends on your dog’s breed, size and drinking habits.

-One of the best fountains for large dogs is the Dogit Design Fresh and Clear.
-The relatively big 200oz capacity means you won't need to fill it as often, while the filtration system does a good job of getting rid of impurities.
+One of the best fountains for large dogs is the Zeus Fresh and Clear (previously called the DogIt Fresh & Clear.)
+The relatively big 200oz capacity means you won’t need to fill it as often, while the filtration system does a good job of getting rid of impurities.

 It’s relatively easy to disassemble and clean, which is important for any dog fountain.
 The instructions don’t mention using a dishwasher, but hand washing is simple due to the smooth plastic.
 Dirt and grime also easily wipes away from the material without the need for hard scrubbing.

 The filtration system uses multiple layers to remove impurities, which can improve hygiene and taste.
-The downside is that Dogit recommends changing the filter cartridges once per month, which can add to the lifetime cost of the machine.
-If you have multiple pets, the cartridge may need to be replaced as often as once per week.
+The downside is that Zeus recommends changing the filter cartridges once per month, which can add to the lifetime cost of the machine.
+If you have multiple pets, the cartridge may need to be washed as often as once per week.

 It isn’t perfect though.
 There’s no option to adjust the pump speed, which is a shame as this option could be useful for smaller breeds.
 The 200oz capacity, while larger than most, may not be enough for the very biggest breeds.

-If you want to see the Dogit in action, check out the video below.
+If you want to see the Zeus in action, check out the video below of the previous “Dogit” model.
 A cat is using it, but you get the idea!

-Quick Summary: The Dogit is an excellent water fountain for large doggie companions.
+The Zeus is an excellent water fountain for large doggie companions.
 It has a big capacity, easy-to-clean design and a raised water flow for easier drinking.
 The filter and water container need to be cleaned regularly though.